DillonSteyl/SCIE1000/Week 8/graph_step_size.md

 **Task:**
 We want to write a program that will plot the position of the weight **away** from the equilibrium position (in metres) as a function of time, for 10.5 seconds.
 We also want to investigate the effect of using different step sizes, to implement the plotting.
 You will need to plot the function with spacings of 0.01, 0.15 and 0.5 seconds.
 Time arrays holding the corresponding sample times will be labelled t1, t2, and t3 respectively, with corresponding variables x1, x2 and x3 that will map the weight's position.

-This will require the **following** steps:
+This will require the following steps:
-1. Create an array for each set of sample times you will use for plotting.
-Note that when using arange to create an array of values, you will need to consider the step size to determine what the end value of your array for each sample size will be.
+1. Create an array for each set of sample times you will use for plotting, labelling them t1, t2, and t3.
+The first value in each array should be 0, and the last values should be 10.5.
+Step sizes should be 0.01, 0.15, and 0.5 for each array respectively.
 2. Create a model to determine the position of the weight.
 Make use of the sinusoidal model discussed in class to do this.
 You will need to put pen to paper to determine what this model is.
 Think carefully about the information given to you and how this will affect the way the function looks.
 For the purposes of testing, please use a **negative** phase shift, rather than a positive one.
 3. Plot each function on the same graph.
 Add a vertical shift of 2 to the function x2 and a vertical shift of 4 to the function x3.
 This will not change the shape of your models, but will separate them vertically so you can easily see your result.
 4. Give your graph the title 'Oscillation of a spring", and label the x axis as 'Time (s)'.